Skip to main content

 back to top

-Other marketing, public relations, business development materials, print ad, or digital workflows not covered in another category, which reflects a creative approach to marketing, sponsorships, or other unique materials.
+Unique marketing and public relations campaigns, business development materials, print ads, or digital workflows which might not be covered in another category, which reflects a creative approach to marketing, sponsorships, or other distinctive materials.

 back to top